jurb/amsterdam-nl-website-scraper/README.md

 It also updates the scrape script with more retries and an agent, which helps to get all pages.
 After running it 3 times I had only a few entries left in failed_html.txt.
 Before hundreds failed, mostly because of trailing slash errors.

+*After testing the resulting txt in [the RAG application](https://github.com/jurb/amsterdam-rag-chatbot-system/tree/subsidies) the results are not so great, so I reverted back to the initial script for that*.

 Usage:

 ```